Nissan recalls new minivan over idling stop problem

-TOKYO Nissan Motor Co (7201.T) said on Wednesday it was recalling a domestic minivan model and stopped shipments of the recently launched vehicle to fix a problem with its idling stop function.
+TOKYO (Reuters) - Nissan Motor Co (7201.T) said on Wednesday it was recalling a domestic minivan model and stopped shipments of the recently launched vehicle to fix a problem with its idling stop function.

 The Japanese automaker said it was recalling 9,481 Serena minivans, which went on sale on August 24, due to the risk of short circuiting during use of the idling stop function.
 Shipments of the minivan were halted last Friday, it added.